-The independent contractor you’ve hired provides the Internal Revenue Service W-9 form before beginning services.
+The independent contractor you’ve hired provides IRS W-9 form before beginning services.
 Since the form does not vary once the information has been reviewed for accuracy, it is simple for independent contractors to quickly share with multiple employers.
 There’s no need to change the form based on employer details.

 It contains information such as: